Coordinate recognition: General theory, Groups, and other surprises: Introduction

 \subsection{Acknowledgments}

-We are grateful to Patrick Lutz for pointing out the relevance of $\SL(2,5)$ (see \S\ref{S.Perfect}) and to Forte Shinko for his useful comment on the case $n=6$ of \Cref{T.RC}\ref{2.Cplus} and for answering some questions in a preliminary draft of our paper.
-After a series of unsuccessful attempts at using a certain popular AI, IF proved Theorem~\ref{T.Limiting} with considerable help from another one, unaware of the fact that crediting this particular AI may offend political sentiments of some of the readers (and coauthors).
-This helpful AI shall therefore remain nameless.
+We are grateful to Patrick Lutz for pointing out the relevance of $\SL(2,5)$ (see \S\ref{S.Perfect}) and to Forte Shinko for his useful comment on the case $n=6$ of \Cref{T.RC}\ref{2.Cplus}, and for answering some questions in a preliminary draft of our paper.
+We would also like to thank the anonymous referee for making numerous suggestions that helped improve the paper.
+We are grateful to Montserrat Casals--Ruiz for pointing out to us the relevance of domains (in the sense of \cite{baumslag1999algebraic}) to our results.
+This remark substantially increased the class of known groups that recognize coordinates (see Corollary~\ref{C.Montse} and Theorem~\ref{T.GraphProduct.Montse}).
+We are also indebted to the organizers of the 2026 Beijing Model Theory conference for providing a pleasant and stimulative environment in which this interaction took place.
+In the proof of Theorem~\ref{T.Limiting}, Grok by xAI was used to verify the well-known fact that for every abelian group $G$ there is a nontrivial homomorphism from $G$ into $\bbQ/\bbZ$.
 IF was partially supported by NSERC.
-KG was supported by the Fundamental Research Funds for the Central Universities, Peking University.
+KG was supported by the Fundamental Research Funds for the Central Universities, Peking University, grant no.\ 7100604835 and by the National Natural Science Fund of China, grant no.\ 12501001.